e-kai00/gungnir-shop/README.md

 #### Admin functionality

 The admin toolkit allows to add a new product, edit and delete existing products.
-A delete confirmation window pops up to ensure intentional actions.
+On deleting a product, a delete confirmation window pops up to ensure intentional actions.

 ![delete confirmation](/README_docs/features/feat-delete-confirmation.png)

 <br>

-#### User registration and authantication
+#### User registration and authentication

 Offers a seamless user experience with registration and authentication features.
 Users can efficiently create an account, log in and log out.